Ponchest/kotlin/plugins/js-plain-objects/README.md

 }
 ```

-The plugin will add a few extra declarations to create and copy the object with such a structure easily:
+The plugin adds a few extra declarations to create and copy the object with such a structure easily:
 ```kotlin
 @JsPlainObject
 external interface User {